What is Glycemic Diet?

 If you prefer, have a glass of low-fat milk around 2 hours after you have dinner.
 This will aid in keeping hypoglycemia in check.

-To sum up, have a wholesome meal with vital ingredients that can control blood sugar.
+To sum up, have low glycemic foods with vital ingredients that can control blood sugar.
 It is the best way to lead a healthy life with diabetes.
+However, this diet chart is generic.
+You can use it as a reference but consult with your doctor or dietician about your specific diabetes needs.